 His lawyer is Captain Hargreaves (Dirk Bogarde), a straight-laced military career man who at first can find little, if any, sympathy for the young war-weary seasoned soldier.
-Hargreaves will defend him only because its’ his job.
-As the film progresses, the lawyer discovers the layers of human frailty in a boy scarred by the violence and brutality of constant battle, along with the strong unforgiving arm of military injustice.
-There is a most powerful scene during an interrogation by Bogarde of an arrogant doctor portrayed by Leo McKern defending his wrong-headed medical position for the young soldier’s behavior.
+Hargreaves will defend him only because it’s his job.
+As the film progresses, the lawyer discovers the layers of human frailty in a boy scarred by the violence and brutality of constant battle.
+Hargreaves also comes to realize and understand the strong unforgiving arm of military injustice.
+One of the most powerful scenes occurs during an interrogation by Hargreaves of an arrogant doctor portrayed by Leo McKern defending his wrong-headed medical position for the young soldier’s behavior.

 King and Country is not a film for the faint of heart.
 There are some very unpleasant scenes of animal cruelty requiring a strong stomach.
-However, they are used to reflect the numbing effect the brutality of war has on men.
-The film contains masterful performances from both Tom Courtenay and Dirk Bogarde and is earnestly directed by Losey.
+However, they are not gratuitous, they are used to reflect the numbing effect the brutality of war has on men.
+Trench warfare was claustrophobic, grim and medieval.
+It was like living in a hellish inferno.
+There are masterful performances from both Tom Courtenay and Dirk Bogarde and is earnestly directed by Losey.

 King and Country had its American premiere at the second New York Film Festival in 1964 before beginning a regular run at an Eastside theater in Manhattan.